 (laughs)… No, it’s a simple answer.
 I always wear nothing shorter than an eight-inch heel.
 If I’m not wearing them, I feel really short.
 It’s bizarre because I’m six feet tall anyways; I’m still taller than everyone in the room.
 I don’t shave my legs, so I wear very thick tights; in the summer, it’s a nightmare.
 The corset is tight, so I often suffer from much pain.
 A wig can sometimes be too hot, and then you’ve got makeup caked on your face, your eyelashes are heavy, and on top of it, you’ve got to be funny and pleasant.
 Sometimes, the best thing about drag is getting out of drag (laughs).

-Is the purpose of practising drag to challenge gender norms?
+How does drag challenge gender norms?

 The origin of the word drag, which I believe in, is from Shakespearean times when women weren’t allowed to be on the stage, so drag is an acronym for dressing as a girl.
 It definitely is a swapping or realigning of gender stereotypes.